Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Simulations

 We initialize $10^4$ stars in all our simulations.
 The stars are treated as test particles, and their gravitational potential is neglected.
-This approximation is a caveat that we discuss further below (see also SM~\ref{s:selfgravity_caveat}).
+This approximation is a caveat that we discuss further below, and in App.~\ref{s:selfgravity_caveat}.